Tiotropium and olodaterol (Inhalation)

 - Flip the green cap until it snaps fully open.
 Turn the clear base in the direction of the black arrows on the label until it clicks (half a turn).

-- Prime the inhaler before use by releasing 3 test sprays.
+- Prime the inhaler before use by releasing a test spray until you see a mist, then repeat 3 more times.

 - To inhale tiotropium and olodaterol, breathe out fully, trying to get as much air out of the lungs as possible.
-Put the mouthpiece fully into your mouth and close your lips around it.
+Put the mouthpiece fully into your mouth and close your lips around it without covering the air vents.
 Do not block the mouthpiece with your teeth or tongue.

 - While pressing down firmly and fully on the dose release button of the inhaler, breathe in through your mouth as deeply as you can until you have taken a full deep breath.